JoePShoulak/kitt_arduino/structure.md

 ### UI

-A wrapper class for all UI functionality just to keep all the initializations and logic in the same file and seperate from kitt.ino which would already be way too long and busy if we had not broken out as much as we do (even if it might be a bit overboard).
+A wrapper class for all UI functionality just to keep all the initializations and logic in the same file and separate from `kitt.ino`.
+The UI code is part of the `KITTUI` library under `lib/KITTUI`.

 ### Voice Synth